 The use of a reader (text-to-speech or human) is allowed on all sections of the state-required assessment (i.e., reading, mathematics, science, social studies, and writing (language mechanics and on-demand writing)).
-The use of a reader shall not in any way lead the student to the correct answer.
 Use of a reader shall be initiated by the student.